 PEQUONNOCK RIVER TRAIL:

 SEASIDE PARK TRAIL SECTION:

-Starting from Barnum Blvd East parking lot in Bridgeport; I haven't checked out this section yet.
+Starting from Barnum Blvd East parking lot in Seaside Park in Bridgeport [Southwestern End];

 BERKSHIRE SPUR TRAIL SECTION:

-Starting from Fairfield Ave/Strafford Ave/Water St in Bridgeport [Southern End]; The Berkshire Spur Trail begins next to the Bridgeport Transportation Center.
-This urban trail travels North along the Eastern Side of Water St as a widened sidewalk before becoming paved as it travels alongside Housatonic Ave and out to North Ave at 1.3 miles.
+Starting from Golden Hill & Water Streets in Bridgeport [Southern End]; The Berkshire Spur Trail begins next to the Bridgeport Transportation Center.
+This urban trail travels North, along the Eastern Side of Water St as a widened sidewalk before becoming paved as it travels alongside Housatonic Ave and out to North Ave & Lindley St at 1.2 miles.

-Note; Several options are under study for connecting the trail through downtown from Housatonic Ave to Beardsley Park.
+Note; Several options are under study for connecting the trail North, through downtown, from here to Beardsley Park.
 I direct you along the shortest route with off road options.

-A cross-light takes you over Lindley St (old Berkshire Spur continued straight) and alongside North Ave where the trail eventually changes from paved to wide sidewalk.
-Cross Island Brook Ave before coming to Boston Ave.
-You'll need to head left to access a cross-light over to Glenwood Ave.
-Continue North on-road along Glenwood Ave, passing by the entrance to Glenwood Park parking lot at 1.9 miles.
+A cross-light takes you over Lindley St (old Berkshire Spur continued straight, but is not accessible) and alongside North Ave where the paved trail eventually changes to a wide sidewalk.
+Cross Island Brook Ave at 1.5 miles and continue Northeast, on-road (narrow sidewalk/no shoulder) before coming to Boston Ave.
+You'll need to head left, to access a cross-light over to Glenwood Ave.
+Continue North, on-road, along Glenwood Ave, passing by the entrance to Glenwood Park parking lot at 1.9 miles.
 Spot a dam on Pequonnock River creating Bunnells Pond on your left.
 Here the road is residential with a slight hill.
-Come to the start of the paved Pequonnock River Trail after 2.1 miles
+Come to the start of the paved Pequonnock River Trail after 2.1 miles.

+PEQUONNOCK RIVER TRAIL: